Tackling Poverty Toolkit

 For more in-depth analysis of poverty rates and other related statistics across the Greater Manchester city-region, please visit the North West Poverty Monitor (Resolve Poverty, 2024a).
 All-in-all, the links between poverty and health are unambiguous: “poverty causes ill health, drives inequality in health outcomes and increases use of health services.
 In addition to the personal stress it causes, poverty is also expensive, [both] in direct costs to the state and in lost opportunity and productivity” (The King’s Fund, 2022).
 Equipped with the correct knowledge and tools, NHS GM can mitigate, reduce and prevent the effects of poverty on health.
 Our recommendations seek to do just this.

-This guidance document intends to bring together the work that has taken place throughout the partnership between Resolve Poverty and NHS Greater Manchester Integrated Care Board (GM ICB) as a clear set of recommendations to ensure the design and delivery of health services and settings better support people experiencing poverty.
+This easy to use guidance document, produced in partnership between Resolve Poverty and NHS Greater Manchester, brings together insights and recommendations to ensure the design and delivery of health services and settings better support people experiencing poverty.

 To view the Tackling Poverty Guidance Document click here